vasanthk/how-web-works/README.md

 Parsing: Translating the document to a structure the code can use.
 The result of parsing is usually a tree of nodes that represent the structure of the document.

 Grammar: Parsing is based on the syntax rules the document obeys: the language or format it was written in.
 Every format you can parse must have deterministic grammar consisting of vocabulary and syntax rules.
-It is called a context free grammar.
+It is called a **context free grammar**.

 Parsing can be separated into two sub processes: lexical analysis and syntax analysis.